Costume-Quest-Modding/Costume-Quest-PC-Save-Editor/README.md

 - Equipped Costumes (for each character)
 - Cards
 - Battle Stamps
-  - Toggle for setting all battle stamp amounts to "0" or "1"
+  - Toggle for setting all battle stamp amounts to "0" or "1".
-  - Percentage bar (keeps track of stamps left to collect/purchase)
+  - Percentage bar. (keeps track of stamps left to collect/purchase)

 Can view:
   - Total Candy